qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

   geocoding service of the OpenStreetMap Foundation.
   Press |settings| to limit results to one or more countries using list of `country codes
   <https://wiki.openstreetmap.org/wiki/Nominatim/Country_Codes>`_.
+  This helps narrow down the search to specific countries, avoiding ambiguous results from other locations.
+  For example, entering DE or DE,FR restricts results to Germany or Germany and France, respectively.
 * Processing Algorithms (``a``): searches and opens a Processing algorithm dialog.
 * :guilabel:`Edit Selected Features` (``ef``): gives quick access and runs a compatible :ref:`modify-in-place <processing_inplace_edit>` Processing algorithm on the